yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.rst

-#.
+.. reducing built-in

+.. question:: 265

    Create a list containing 100 random integers between 0 and 1000 (use iteration, append, and the random module).
 Write a function called ``average`` that will take the list as a parameter and return the average.

    .. actex:: ex_9_4

-#.
+.. reducing built-ins

+.. question:: 275

    .. tabbed:: q5

         .. tab:: Question

-           Write a Python function that takes ``n`` and ``m`` as input and returns the maximum valu of a the list of ``n`` random integers between 0 and ``m``.
+           Write a Python function that takes ``n`` and ``m`` as input and returns the maximum value of a the list of ``n`` random integers between 0 and ``m``.
 (Note:.  there is a builtin function named ``max``.)